snoobysnoofy/chat/README.md

 1. Open http://localhost:3000 in your browser
 2. Click "Sign up" to create a new account
-3. Fill in email, username, and password
+3. Fill in username and password (email no longer required; a placeholder is generated)
 4. You'll be automatically logged in

 ### Step 2: Test Real-time Messaging